TIBCOSoftware/tp-helm-charts/docs/workshop/aro (Azure Red Hat OpenShift)/cluster-setup/README.md

 ```bash
 az aro list-credentials --name ${TP_CLUSTER_NAME} --resource-group ${TP_RESOURCE_GROUP}
 ```
-You will get the kubeadminUsername & kubeadminPassword from the above command.
+You will get the kubeadminUsername and kubeadminPassword from the above command.

 ### Connect Using OpenShift CLI
 Run the following command to get the API Server endpoint